-- I, Kamrin Helland, do hereby declare under penalty of perjury as follows: - 1.
-I am over twenty-one years of age and competent to make the following statements.
-I have personal knowledge of the facts set forth in this Declaration and, if called to testify as a witness, I can and will testify to these facts in a court of law or in an administrative agency, including the Trademark Trial and Appeal Board. - I was an employee of Covidien LP before it was acquired by Medtronic Inc., and continue in the same role as an employee of Medtronic. - 3.
-I am the director of Medtronic's Minimally Invasive Therapies Group's Energy Hardware portfolio.
+I, Kamrin Helland, do hereby declare under penalty of perjury as follows:

+1. I am over twenty-one years of age and competent to make the following statements.
+I have personal knowledge of the facts set forth in this Declaration and, if called to testify as a witness, I can and will testify to these facts in a court of law or in an administrative agency, including the Trademark Trial and Appeal Board.

+2. I was an employee of Covidien LP before it was acquired by Medtronic Inc., and continue in the same role as an employee of Medtronic.

+3. I am currently director of strategic marketing for Medtronic's surgical energy and safety business.
+Previously, I was the director of Medtronic's Minimally Invasive Therapies Group's energy portfolio.
 In that role I am responsible for the marketing and sales of electrosurgical generators including the Valleylab FT10.
-My department also maintains records of sales of our older generator models. - The Valleylab FT10 was released in November 2015. - 5.
-The document attached as Exhibit A to my declaration is a true and correct excerpt of a business record showing units of certain Valleylab-branded electrosurgical generators sold in the United States each year since 1996.
+My department also maintains records of sales of our older generator models.

+4. The Valleylab FT10 was released in November 2015.

+5. The document attached as Exhibit A to my declaration is a true and correct excerpt of a business record showing units of certain Valleylab-branded electrosurgical generators sold in the United States each year since 1996.
 The green highlighting indicates those generators that have a Soft Coag mode.
 The last two rows in the document show sales of the Valleylab FT10.